Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Design Choice

-In this module, intuitively, minimizing the Fisher Penalty across all samples lowers its overall upper bound and variance, aligning curvature more evenly throughout the population.
+In this Stage, intuitively, minimizing the Fisher Penalty across all samples lowers its overall upper bound and variance, aligning curvature more evenly throughout the population.
 As discussed above, equitable loss-landscape curvature promotes fair predictions across inputs, thereby enhancing \emph{justice}.
-Thus, this curvature regularization acts as a fairness-promoting mechanism, improving \emph{justice} and \emph{autonomy} of the base-pretrained model $\theta^\ast$'s predictions without requiring access to sensitive demographic attributes.
+Thus, this curvature regularization acts as a fairness-promoting mechanism, improving \emph{justice} of the base-pretrained model $\theta^\ast$'s predictions without requiring access to sensitive attributes.

 However, as prior work on fairness without demographics has shown (discussed in Section \ref{literature-FWD}), enforcing such uniform regularization globally can yield suboptimal results—since it fails to capture nuanced differences in how the model interacts with diverse subgroups \cite{lahoti2020fairness, chai2022fairness}.
-To overcome these limitations, our encoder–decoder design in the pretraining module explicitly structures the model to differentiate samples based on both representational and model behavioral similarity.
+To overcome these limitations, our encoder–decoder design in the pretraining Stage explicitly structures the model to differentiate samples based on both representational and model behavioral similarity.
 The encoder captures latent features, i.e., embeddings that reveal which samples share similar representational structure—meaning the model is likely to apply similar decision rules to them.
 Simultaneously, the classifier’s cross-entropy loss captures each sample’s classification efficacy (how confidently it is predicted), while the Fisher penalty captures each sample’s sensitivity to perturbation and its proximity to the decision boundary.
-Together, these metrics characterize the model’s behavior for each data point, which informs the following module to identify latent subgroups that experience disproportionate model treatment and, through the last module, attain latent subgroup-guided optimization to promote ethical fairness.
+Together, these metrics characterize the model’s behavior for each data point, which informs the following Stage to identify latent subgroups that experience disproportionate model treatment and, through the last Stage, attain latent subgroup-guided optimization to promote ethical fairness.